claesgill/azure_ml_workshop/local/README.md

 ## Getting started
 > :exclamation: Before you run the code it's important to note that all scripts include unfinished **todos**.
 These needs to be completed in each section to be able to run the script.

 When you have verifyed that all [Requirements](#requirements) are in place, you can check the connection with Azure by running the following script.
 NB!
-Remember to fill in the **todos** first.
+Remember to fill in the **todo** first.
 ```sh
 python3 1_test_azure.py
 ```